Bobby Valentine: 2021 Stamford mayoral election

 He was challenged by Democratic state representative Caroline Simmons in the Stamford mayoral election that took place on Tuesday November 2, 2021.

 Valentine lost the election to Simmons by 1,505 votes.
-With her election, Simmons became the first woman Mayor of Stamford by taking 52.5% of the vote.
+With her election, Simmons became the first woman mayor of Stamford by taking 52.5% of the vote.
 Valentine obtained 47.5% of the vote.
+After the election, Valentine alleged voter fraud, which was disputed by Stamford's registrar of voters.

 Personal life

 Valentine was married to Mary Branca, the daughter of former Brooklyn Dodgers pitcher Ralph Branca and together they have a son.
-They separated in 2011 and later divorced in October 2021.
-He is currently in a relationship with a Japanese woman named Junko Ogino who he met in 1995 and became romantically involved with in 2007 while still married to Mary Branca.
+They separated in 2011 and divorced in October 2021.
+He is currently in a relationship with a Japanese woman, Junko Ogino, whom he met in 1995 and became romantically involved with in 2007 while still married to Mary Branca.